Stuckenia pectinata: Ecology

 The nutritious tubers are an important food source for waterfowl, including the canvasback, which help disperse the plant.
+Trumpeter swans and northern pintails feed mostly on the leaves and seeds of the plant.

+A variety of insect larvae, including those of the Curculionidae (weevils), Trichoptera (caddisflies) and Crambidae (types of moth) are associated with this plant.

 The plant can become a nuisance weed in waterways such as canals, because it is tolerant to eutrophication.